Alvor1991/PP4-Physio/README.md

 ![PhysioApp mockup images](assets/readme_files/mockup_image.jpg)

-PhysioApp is a dedicated platform created for individuals seeking personalized sports therapy and wellness solutions.
-Run by a sole practitioner, the website emphasizes a holistic approach to health, offering specialized services including sports therapy, orthotics, and health coaching.
+PhysioApp is a dedicated platform for individuals seeking personalized sports therapy and wellness solutions.
+Run by a sole practitioner, PhysioApp emphasizes a holistic approach to health, offering specialized services including sports therapy, orthotics, and health coaching.
 Whether you're aiming to enhance your athletic performance, recovering from an injury, or interested in improving your overall health, PhysioApp is here to provide tailored support and expert guidance.

-The primary objective of PhysioApp is to deliver individualized care plans that cater to each client's unique needs.
-Users can easily book appointments and access valuable resources to support their journey toward optimal physical and mental well-being.

-Sports Therapy Booking is a personal website designed to help market my skills as a therapist and facilitate clients in scheduling appointments with me.
-The site provides a professional platform to showcase my expertise, share valuable health tips, and connect with clients seeking sports therapy services.

-The main objective of the site is to offer users a seamless way to book therapy sessions, view available treatments, and manage their appointments.
-In addition to serving as a booking tool, this site will eventually expand to include a blog section where I can share tips and insights on sports therapy, as well as the potential to host profiles for additional therapists as the business grows.

 Visit the deployed website [here](https://physioapp.onrender.com).